-How to remove extensions from Google Chrome
+How to remove Google Chrome extensions

 It’s as simple to remove them as it was to add them in the first place.

 One of the most useful parts of Google Chrome is the ability to run extensions.
-Everything from password managers to ad-blockers to screenshot tools all adds functionality to make our browsers even better.
+Everything from password managers to ad-blockers to screenshot tools adds functionality to make our browsers even better.

 Here’s how to remove an extension from Google Chrome:

-- Find the extension that you no longer want, and hit the Remove button.
+Find the extension that you no longer want, and hit the Remove button.

-That’s it, now you can get back to browsing the internet for cat videos without that annoying (or potentially dangerous) extension.
+That’s it; now you can get back to browsing the internet for cat videos without that annoying (or potentially dangerous) extension.

 - How to make Google Maps give more accurate directions on Android and iOS